arpitpalai/Credit-Card-Customer-Retention-Attrition-Analysis/README.md

   attrition rate at 17.33%, while the $60K–$80K category had the lowest attrition rate at 13.48%.
-- Platinum cardholders recorded the highest overall attrition rate at 25.00%, compared with 14.77% for Silver cardholders.
+- Platinum cardholders recorded the highest overall attrition rate at 25.00%, while Silver cardholders recorded the lowest at 14.77%.
-- Customers aged 40–49 recorded the highest attrition rate at 16.93%, while customers aged 20–29 had the lowest rate at 8.72%.
+- Customers aged 40–49 recorded the highest attrition rate at 16.93%, while customers aged 20–29 had the lowest at 8.72%.
-- Attrited customers had an average transaction count of 45 compared with 69 for existing customers, indicating substantially lower transaction activity among customers who had attrited.
+- Existing customers had an average transaction count of 69 compared with 45 among attrited customers.
 - Attrition rates varied across customer inactivity levels, reaching 29.89% among customers inactive for 4 months.
-- Customers with fewer than 4 bank relationships showed higher attrition rates, with the highest observed rate of 27.84% among customers with 2 relationships.
+- Customers with fewer than 4 bank relationships showed relatively higher attrition rates, with the highest observed rate of 27.84% among customers with 2 relationships.
 - Attrition varied across combined income and card-category segments.
-- The $40K–$60K Platinum segment recorded a 100% attrition rate, but this result should be interpreted cautiously because the segment has a very small customer base.
+- The $40K–$60K Platinum segment recorded a 100% attrition rate; however, this segment has a very small customer base and the result should therefore be interpreted cautiously.
-- The analysis identified differences in attrition across customer demographics, engagement levels, transaction activity and relationship depth.

 ## 💡 Business Suggestions

 - Monitor declining transaction activity as a potential customer-engagement signal and investigate customers showing meaningful reductions in activity.
-- Investigate customers with fewer bank relationships to understand whether lower relationship depth is associated with reduced engagement.
+- Investigate customers with fewer bank relationships to understand whether lower relationship depth is associated with reduced customer engagement.
-- Conduct deeper analysis of customer segments with relatively high attrition rates, considering both attrition rate and customer volume before prioritizing retention efforts.
+- Evaluate high-attrition customer segments using both attrition rate and customer volume before prioritizing retention efforts.
-- Investigate the reasons behind higher attrition among Platinum cardholders and determine whether specific customer needs or service factors are associated with the observed pattern.
+- Investigate the factors associated with the relatively high attrition rate among Platinum cardholders.
-- Use customer inactivity and transaction behavior as areas for further investigation when developing customer retention strategies.
+- Monitor customer inactivity levels as a potential indicator of declining engagement.
 - Validate high attrition rates in small customer segments before making business decisions based on them.
-- Combine attrition rate, customer volume and engagement indicators when evaluating potential retention opportunities.
+- Combine customer segment, engagement and transaction metrics to support more targeted retention analysis.

 ## ⚠️ Analytical Considerations

-- The analysis identifies relationships and patterns in the available data;
+- The analysis identifies patterns and associations in the available data;
   it does not establish causation.
 - The dataset does not provide direct information about why customers discontinued their relationship with the bank.